cunnie/writings/NaNoWriMo.md

 driven by the ambition to become a general, which, in his mind, that was a rather shallow and egotistical motivation.
 No, his motivation ran much deeper.
 He was in the military to protect and to serve.
-Yes, that was a cliche, but cliches can also be true.
+Yes, that was a cliche, but cliches can also ring true.
 Taggart had a well-developed sense of obligation and responsibility.

+"General Gates, I 'm afraid I must decline your generous offer."
+Something about Gates formal diction led Taggart to reply in kind.

+"Colonel, between you and me I didn't expect that offer to sway you."